 Look for the big errors first, things like accounts that don’t belong to you, paid balances that are showing as unpaid, and credit limits that are reported incorrectly.
 Highlight each one of these errors and then dispute them with the credit bureau.
 You can file a dispute online through each of the credit bureaus’ websites:

 Remember you can dispute in writing OR online.
 For faster results do it online.
 For better results we suggest doing it in writing but it takes longer.
 After you disputed the big stuff, At this point, sweat the small things like credit inquires.
 If a creditor pulled my credit without my permission, you can disputed it later.

 By law, the credit bureaus must investigate valid claims and remove inaccurate information, but if you run into trouble, complain to the Consumer Financial Protection Bureau.

-2. Add missing accounts - Once I cleaned up my credit history, I started looking for ways to build it.
-I did this by looking for credit lines that could have been included in my file, but weren’t.
-For example, I’ve had a cell phone in my name for 10 years, but those payments didn’t appear on my credit report.
-So I made a list of every company I paid monthly, contacted the companies, and asked them to report my payment history to the credit bureaus.
-Below are the types of companies that were willing to report on my behalf:
+2. Add missing accounts - Once you have cleaned up your credit history,started looking for ways to build it.
+You can do this by looking for credit lines that could have been included in your file, but weren’t.
+For example, you may have a cell phone in your name for 10 years, but those payments didn’t appear on your credit report.
+So simply make a list of every company you pay monthly, contacted the companies, and asked them to report your payment history to the credit bureaus.
+Below are the types of companies that are willing to report on your behalf: